isomerpages/moe-sst/_student-services/Scholarship.md

 year,&nbsp;or&nbsp;the total annual school fees minus the school fees subsidy provided under ISB, whichever is lower.</p>
 <h5>SST-Ngee Ann Kongsi STEM Scholarship</h5>
-<p>The SST-Ngee Ann Kongsi STEM Scholarship is established to recognize outstanding
+<p>The SST-Ngee Ann Kongsi STEM Scholarship is established to recognise outstanding
 students with a strong passion and talent in Science, Technology, Engineering, and Mathematics (STEM).</p>
 <p>This scholarship aims to inspire recipients to further their STEM pursuits